Rethinking the Flow-Based Gradual Domain Adaptation: A Semi-Dual Optimal Transport Perspective: Introduction

-\textbf{Contributions.} The main contributions of this paper are summarized as follows: \begin{enumerate}[leftmargin=*] \item{We develop a semi-dual formulation for intermediate domain generation in flow-based GDA, which eliminates the need for explicit estimation of the target-domain PDF.} \item{We introduce an entropy regularization term to address the unstable issue inherent in the semi-dual formulation, resulting in the novel and stable E-SUOT framework.} \item{We conducted various experiments to demonstrate the superiority of the proposed E-SUOT approach compared to prevalent approaches.} \end{enumerate}
+\textbf{Contributions.} We summarize our contributions as follows: \begin{enumerate}[leftmargin=*] \item{We develop a semi-dual formulation for intermediate domain generation in flow-based GDA, which eliminates the need for explicit estimation of the target domain PDF.} \item{We introduce an entropy regularization term to address the unstable issue inherent in the semi-dual formulation, resulting in the novel and stable E-SUOT framework.} \item{We conducted various experiments to demonstrate the superiority of the E-SUOT framework compared to prevalent approaches.} \end{enumerate} \textbf{Conflicts of Interest Disclosure.} No potential conflict of interest was reported by the authors.